roboticist-tav/diego_documentation/docs/physic/obj/organic.md

 # Organic (object)
 The `organic` *object* is a derivative of `thingy` and one of the four main hierarchical thingy types.
-The `organic` *object* is a representation of a non-human being, present and alive in the physical 'real' world.
+The `organic` *object* is a representation of a non-human being, present and alive in the physical 'real' world.'

 ```mermaid
 flowchart TD